smmckay/quex-mirror/doc/source/03-modes/incidence-handlers.rst

    the indentation on level ``I``, ``IndentationUpper`` delivers the highest indentation and ``IndentationLower`` the lowest.

+   Before this handler is called, the error flag 'Indentation_DedentNotOnIndentationBorder' is set.
+This might stop the lexical analysis loop.
+In case that the indentation error is to be treated by a token, the flag might have to be reset, such as in the following code fragment.

+   .. block:: cpp

+    mode MINE {
+        ...
+        on_indentation_error {
+            self_send1(QUEX_TKN_INDENTATION_ERROR, LexemeNull);
+            QUEX_NAME(error_code_clear)(&self);
+        }
+        ...
+    }

 .. data:: on_indentation_bad

    Implicit Arguments: ``BadCharacter``